uw-cmg/MAST/MAST/doc/source/1_0_x_installation_old.rst

 This installation will ask you to modify your user profile several times.

-If you are comfortable modifying your user profile, please skip to :ref:`use-cluster-correctly`.
+If you are comfortable modifying your user profile, please skip to :ref:`old-use-cluster-correctly`.

 For others: